-SILTECH CORPORATION -
+SILTECH CORPORATION

 Siltech Corporation, a global provider of organo-functional silicone specialties, announced a major expansion of its manufacturing facilities.
-A new, state-of-the-art 200,000 sq. ft. plant is proposed to be constructed on 33 acres of land in Fort Erie.
-The plant is expected to open in late 2024.
+A new, state-of-the-art 237,000 sq. ft. plant is currently under construction and developing rapidly.
 Siltech Corporation has been in operation since 1996 and has facilities in Toronto and Mississauga.